Manage your bill for Atlassian Access

 - If you resubscribe in the future, the price may be different from what you are paying today.

-SAML single sign-on, two-step verification, and password policies functionality will immediately end and your users will see the following changes:
+SAML single sign-on and two-step verification functionality will immediately end and your users will see the following changes:

 - Managed users won't log in using SAML single sign-on.
 Instead, they'll log in using their Atlassian account.
 Some users may need to set a new password for their Atlassian account.